hamanic/kickstarter-dashboard-R/README.md

 ## Packages installation

-Everything is in the notebook but in case of :
+Everything is in the notebook but here's all the packages needed :

 package_install = c("shiny", "leaflet","lubridate","tidyverse","countrycode",'treemap',"devtools","geojsonio","ggthemes")
 install.packages(package_install)